 How long does leasehold conveyancing take?

 Leasehold conveyancing tends to take longer than conveyancing on a freehold property.
 This is simply because there is more work for your solicitor to do and they have to wait for another party – the landlord – to respond to their enquiries.

 All the extra fees your solicitor has to ask you for can delay the leasehold conveyancing process.
 It isn’t uncommon for delays simply because the solicitor has to ask you for money, wait to receive the money, send it on to the management firm that has requested it, then wait for it to clear.
 It’s more likely, however, that the delay could be due to the landlord responding to the enquiries.

-A leasehold purchase can take at least eight to 10 weeks, but a huge number of things could delay that.
-In an ideal world a chain-free sale shouldn’t take longer than three months, add in a chain and if there are any complications with the lease and it is possible to take as long as six months.
+A leasehold purchase can take at least eight to 10 weeks, but a number of things could delay that.
+A chain-free sale shouldn’t take longer than three months but if you are in a chain and if there are any complications with the lease and it is possible to take as long as six months.